ryjen/libcoda/src/json/README.md

 value[1].to_bool() == true; // true

-for(auto &entry: value) // entry will be of type rj::json::object {
+for(auto &entry: value) // entry will be of type coda::json::object {
 	cout << entry.to_string() << endl;
 }